 The current job market also means Detractors are likely to have lost their willingness to risk unemployment and have increased their intent to stay, so the risk is they move across to stayers.

 - Create opportunities and channels where Detractors can provide feedback in a productive way.
 Instead of annual surveys, try implementing more regular, targeted pulse surveys and use employee feedback to improve the employee experience.

-- Make leaders accessible and available: Create a form or "open survey" on your employee engagement platform so employees can submit questions or feedback to members of your leadership team at any time, and be clear about the time and channel that leaders will respond.
+- Make leaders accessible and available: Create a form or “open survey” on your employee engagement platform where employees can submit questions or feedback to members of your leadership team at any time.
+Be clear about the time and channel where leaders will respond.

 - Train managers to have effective one-to-ones so that there is a channel where you encourage employees to speak up.